orbcode/orbuculum/README.md

 >meson install -C ./build --destdir ./install --strip
 ```

-`--prefix A:/` is required to workaround how Meson constructs install directory.
-Without it deeply nested path will be generated instead of clean `build/install`.
+`--prefix A:/` is required to workaround how Meson constructs the install directory.
+Without it a deeply nested path will be generated instead of the clean `build/install`.

 Orbuculum executables along with MinGW-w64 dependencies will be installed into `build/install` and can be transfered to different machine or used outside of MSys2 shell.